Schedule Examples

 • When User 2 is the primary on-call, User 1 is the secondary on-call.

-You will want to create two on-call schedules and add each schedule to a separate level of an escalation policy.
+This requires two on-call schedules, each added to a separate level of an escalation policy.

-This schedule has 2 users on-call.
+This schedule has two users on call.
 When User 1 is the first point of escalation, User 2 is the backup, receiving all incidents that User 1 does not respond to.
 When User 2 is the first point of escalation, User 1 is the backup, receiving all incidents that User 2 does not respond to.

-You will need to create 2 schedules, one for the escalation level one and the another for level two.
+Create two schedules — one for escalation level one and one for level two.

 Schedule 1